MrStLouis/laserfiche.github.io/src/docs/guides/using-laserfiche-api-from-workflows-and-business-processes-via-web-request-rules/index.md

 # Using the Laserfiche API from Workflows and Business Processes via Web Request Rules in a Laserfiche Cloud Account

 Laserfiche process automation [Web Request Rules](https://doc.laserfiche.com/laserfiche.documentation/en-us/Default.htm#../Subsystems/ProcessAutomation/Content/Resources/Rules/web-request-rule.htm?TocPath=Process%2520Automation%257CRules%257C_____10) can be used to enable Workflows and Business Processes to interact with HTTP based API, also known as RESTful API.

+Web Request rules operate under a known user context, a service principal in this case.
+If you want to use the Laserfiche API to operate on behalf of the logged on user please see [Using the Laserfiche API from Forms JS](../laserfiche-api-in-forms-js/).

 This guide provides ready to use examples of Web Request rules that use [Laserfiche API](../../api/guide_overview-of-the-laserfiche-api/) to interact with documents in a Laserfiche cloud Repository.